 (b) We can confirm that no commission payments are made or received in respect of introductions to our panel of solicitors.

-(c) We currently share business premises and have a financial arrangement in place with Brunel Legal Services for the provision of equipment, secondment of staff and business loans.
-Whilst this financial arrangement involves Brunel Legal Services paying monies to Brookson Limited in respect of these items, it is not possible to quantify the amount paid by reference to any specific introduction as we do not receive any payments for clients we refer.
+(c) We currently share business premises and have a financial arrangement in place with Brookson Legal Services for the provision of equipment, secondment of staff and business loans.
+Whilst this financial arrangement involves Brookson Legal Services paying monies to Brookson Limited in respect of these items, it is not possible to quantify the amount paid by reference to any specific introduction as we do not receive any payments for clients we refer.

 3.3.4 Banking services

 Where Brookson have assisted with the completion of forms necessary for opening bank accounts, an administration fee may be receivable to cover our costs.
 These arrangements are currently in place with HSBC.
 Expected commissions are around £50 per account.